ghada49/Project-Phase-2/README.md

+# 🛍️ AUB Boutique

+AUB Boutique is a **client–server online marketplace** designed for buyers and sellers within the AUB community.
+It enables users to register, log in securely, add and purchase products, chat with others, and interact with a built-in chatbot — all through a GUI-based Python application.

+---

+## ⚙️ Features

+### 👤 User Authentication
+- **Sign Up:** Create a new account by entering your name, email, username, and password.
+- **Login:** Securely log in using your username and password.

+### 💱 Currency Selection
+- Users can select their preferred currency (USD by default).
+- Automatic price conversion and display in the chosen currency.

+### 🛒 Marketplace Functionality
+- **Add Products:**
+  - Input product name, description, image path, price, currency, and quantity.
+  - Click “Add Product” to publish your listing.
+- **View All Products:**
+  - Display products in organized widgets.
+  - Click on a product to view detailed information.
+- **Search Products:**
+  - Use the search bar to find items by name.
+- **Filter by Seller:**
+  - Select a seller from a dropdown to view their products.
+- **Shopping Cart:**
+  - Add or remove products, view total prices, and proceed to checkout.

+### 💬 Communication
+- **Live Chat:**
+  - View online users and click on a username to start a chat.
+- **Chatbot:**
+  - Ask frequently asked questions (FAQs) and get automated responses.

+### ⭐ Product Ratings
+- Users can rate purchased products, and average ratings appear in product details.

+### 🚪 Logout
+- Log out safely when done using the application.

 IMPORTANT NOTE:
 Difference between python files having "1" and without it.
 As mentioned in demo and report, we submitted two versions one with p2p chat and one with server/client